magicmatatjahu/adi/README.md

 - Add providers and imports in the providers and components as metadata - create for providers/components separate injector like in Angular for @Component - `providers` will be easier than `imports` to implement, because I don't know how to handle the async dynamic modules, when resolve the modules... - create Proto Injector like in old Angular https://github.com/angular/angular/blob/a92a89b0eb127a59d7e071502b5850e57618ec2d/packages/docs/di/di_advanced.md#protoinjector-and-injector and also how to dispose given modules // problem is only with async imports in sync resolution.
 Also it should be improved by ProtoInjector to not create graph each time when instance is created
 - Rethink components - inherite logic from providers - in another solution ADI can treat component as constraint definition of provider // components are treated as providers bur are saved inside components collection
 - Rethink imported records - they can be handled in this way that they will merged with providers in parents by references to the definitions - it's not a good idea - how then handle new definitions in children injectors? - treat imported records as collection of imported records
+- Add possibility to define providers and imports in every standalone wrapper where user can define inject - check destruction of transient instances
+- Maybe passing factory to scope and create instance in scope (like in Java) is better option than context? - rething if Context is needed. // Context is needed to share data
+- Handle onInit in async mode - maybe not wait for every hook but make Promise.all?
+- Rethink destruction - maybe don't wait for destruction
+- Add rebind/remove/clear functionality - partially done - rethink if it should be async or sync

 ## NICE TO HAVE BUT NOT NEEDED

-- Add tree-shakable wrappers, eg for Multi purpose
+- Add tree-shakable wrappers, eg for All purpose
 - Allow change wrappers on runtime - in another, previous in wrappers' chain wrapper.
-Also have definition of next wrappers in single wrapper - it will be awesome feature for collections wrappers like `Multi`
+Also have definition of next wrappers in single wrapper - it will be awesome feature for collections wrappers like `All`
 - Add `deep` config for `Delegate` wrapper
-- Add Pipe, Interceptor and ErrorHandler functionality/decorators
-- Add rebind/remove/clear functionality
 - Implement multiple constructors -> https://github.com/dadhi/DryIoc/blob/master/docs/DryIoc.Docs/SelectConstructorOrFactoryMethod.md#multiple-constructors base logic on the static methods - in this way ADI can treat static methods as factories
 - Add `PROVIDER` Injection Token which will be used to wrap all defined providers in module
 - Implement https://autofac.readthedocs.io/en/latest/advanced/pooled-instances.html scope - note about custom hooks like `OnGetFromPool`, probably in the Scope ADI should create the new instance of given provider (definition), or maybe not - ADI can always change reference to the definition in the session